Code of Conduct

 Parents and other District residents are encouraged to visit the schools under the following conditions:

-• All visitors must report to the Main Office upon arrival, present photo identification and obtain a visitor’s badge, which must be worn throughout the visit and returned upon departure.
+• All visitors must report to the Main Office/Front Entrance upon arrival, present photo identification and obtain a visitor’s badge, which must be worn throughout the visit and returned upon departure.

 • Any unauthorized person on school property will be reported to the principal or designee.
 Unauthorized persons will be asked to leave.
 The police may be called if the situation warrants.